TIGRLab/datman-dashboard/docs/developer.rst

 Debugging Tips
 --------------
-* To help with debugging consider using the `Flask Debug Toolbar. <https://flask-debugtoolbar.readthedocs.io/en/latest/index.html>`_
+* To help with debugging, consider using the `Flask Debug Toolbar. <https://flask-debugtoolbar.readthedocs.io/en/latest/index.html>`_
   It can help identify what's generating most of the load time and help you identify if your SQLAlchemy code is accidentally generating a large number of queries.